Gamification’s Role in the Insurance Domain

 Since emotions are at the center of this framework, it is important to understand the common emotions used in gamification:

 - Social Recognition

 The goals of introducing a game could be creating awareness, promoting compliance, promoting brand recall, increasing sales, simplifying complex processes and promoting innovative business models.

 The emotional blocks can be designed as a game with business contexts supported by reward structures.
 Elements such as points, badges and level unlocking, provide a sense of achievement or accomplishment.
-Setting of goals, levels and tracking of completeness provide a sense of progress to the player.
+The setting of goals, levels, and tracking of completeness provide a sense of progress to the player.
 Leaderboards facilitate comparison with fellow players giving a sense of competition.
-Transforming a real-world situation, especially a less practical one into a simulation, creates a thrill and fun experience to the participants.
+Transforming a real-world situation, especially a less practical one into a simulation, creates a thrill and fun experience for the participants.